angular-schule/website-articles/blog/2022-11-use-define-for-class-fields/README.md

 This discrepancy between TypeScript and JavaScript is very inconvenient, since TypeScript is supposed to be a superset and should remain compatible with JavaScript as far as possible.
 To align the two programming languages again, the TypeScript team has introduced a new switch called `useDefineForClassFields`.
 As soon as the target of TypeScript is set to `ES2022`, this option is set by default to `true`.
-This means that the native implementation of JavaScript will be used and that the properties will behave differently than before.
+This means that the native implementation of JavaScript will be used and that the properties will behave in a different way than before.
 Depending on the setting, the following code has two different outputs:

 ```ts